-- -Turn off the images on the browser and verify whether the site navigations are visible and identifiable - Run the site through an automated testing tool to flag up pages with images that lack an ALT attribute. - Manually assess the appropriateness of ALT text where present.
+- -Turn off the images on the browser and verify whether the site navigations are visible and identifiable - Run the site through an automated testing tool to flag up pages with images that lack an ALT attribute. - Manually assess the appropriateness of ALT text where present. - use Wave tool Or Google Lighthouse

-4.25 Animated images and Content[Priority 1]
+4.25 Animated images and Content